enochgitgamefied/Request_Smuggling_CLTE_XSS_PinewoodStore_Auto_Shop_Lab/README.md

 ---

-# 🔥 Chaining Vulnerabilities for Account & System Compromise
+# 🔥 Realistic demo of Chaining Vulnerabilities by bad actors to compromise accounts and systems

 ## Request Smuggling + XSS Full Exploitation Demo